-Compliance Monitoring Requirements [326 IAC 2-7-6(1)] [326 IAC 2-7-5(1)]
+Compliance Monitoring Requirements [326 IAC 2-7-5(1)][326 IAC 2-7-6(1)]

-D.2.9 Transformer-Rectifier (T-R) Sets [326 IAC 2-7-6(1)] [326 IAC 2-7-5(1)] [40 CFR 64]
+D.2.10 Transformer-Rectifier (T-R) Sets [326 IAC 2-7-6(1)] [326 IAC 2-7-5(1)] [40 CFR 64]

 - (a) The ability of the ESP to control particulate emissions shall be monitored once per day, when the unit is in operation, by measuring and recording the number of T-R sets in service and the primary and secondary voltages and the currents of the transformer-rectifier (T-R) sets. - (b) Reasonable response steps shall be taken in accordance with Section C Response to Exceedances or Excursions whenever the percentage of T-R sets in service falls below 90 percent (90%).
 T-R set failure resulting in less than 90 percent (90%) availability is not a deviation from this permit.
-Failure to take response steps in accordance with Section C Response to Exceedances or Excursions shall be considered a deviation from this permit.
+Failure to take response steps shall be considered a deviation from this permit.
+Section C Response to Excursions or Exceedances contains the Permittee's obligation with regard to the reasonable response steps required by this condition.

-D.2.10 Opacity Readings [326 IAC 2-7-6(1)] [326 IAC 2-7-5(1)]
+D.2.11 Opacity Readings [326 IAC 2-7-6(1)] [326 IAC 2-7-5(1)]

-- (a) In the event of emissions exceeding thirty percent (30)%) average opacity for three (3) consecutive six (6) minute averaging periods, appropriate response steps shall be taken in accordance with Section C Response to Exceedances or Excursions such that the cause(s) of the excursion are identified and corrected and opacity levels are brought back below thirty percent (30%).
-Examples of expected response steps include, but are not limited to, boiler loads being reduced, adjustment of flue gas conditioning rate, and ESP T-R sets being returned to service. - (b) Opacity readings in excess of thirty percent (30%) but not exceeding the opacity limit for the unit are not a deviation from this permit.
-Failure to take response steps in accordance with Section C - Response to Exceedances or Excursions, shall be considered a deviation from this permit.
+(a) In the event of emissions exceeding thirty percent (30)%) average opacity for three (3) consecutive six (6) minute averaging periods, appropriate response steps shall be taken in accordance with Section C - Response to Exceedances or Excursions such that the cause(s) of the excursion are identified and corrected and opacity levels are brought back below thirty percent (30%).
+Examples of expected response steps include, but are not limited to, boiler loads being reduced, adjustment of flue gas conditioning rate, and ESP T-R sets being returned to service.

+(b) Opacity readings in excess of thirty percent (30%) but not exceeding the opacity limit for the unit are not a deviation from this permit.
+Failure to take response steps, shall be considered a deviation from this permit.
+Section C - Response to Excursions or Exceedances contains the Permittee's obligation with regard to the reasonable response steps required by this condition.

-D.2.11 SO2 Monitor Downtime [326 IAC 2-7-6] [326 IAC 2-7-5(3)]
+D.2.12 SO2 Monitor Downtime [326 IAC 2-7-6] [326 IAC 2-7-5(3)]